gurnec/btcrecover/docs/Extract_Scripts.md

     ...
     Password found: xxxx

-#### Electrum Technical Details ####
+#### Electrum 1.x Technical Details ####

 The *extract-electrum-halfseed.py* script is intentionally short and should be easy to read for any Python programmer.
 An Electrum encrypted seed is 64 bytes long.
 It contains a 16-byte AES initialization vector, followed by 48 bytes of encrypted seed data, the last 16 of which are padding (so just 32 bytes of actual seed data).
 The script extracts the 16-byte initialization vector and just the first 16 bytes of actual seed data (50% of the seed).

 Because only half of the seed is extracted, the private keys cannot be feasibly reconstructed even after the half-seed is decrypted (assuming the password search succeeds).
-Because these 16 characters are hex encoded, *btcrecover* can use them alone to check passwords.
-It tries decrypting the characters with each password, and once the result is a valid 16-character long hex-encoded string, it has found the correct password.
+Because these 16 characters, once decrypted, are hex encoded, *btcrecover* can use them alone to check passwords.
+It tries decrypting the bytes with each password, and once the result is a valid 16-character long hex-encoded string, it has found the correct password.

 Without access to the rest of your wallet file, it is extremely unlikely that these 16 characters alone could put any of your Bitcoin funds at risk, even after a successful password guess and decryption.

+#### Electrum 2.x Technical Details ####

+The *extract-electrum2-partmpk.py* script is intentionally short and should be easy to read for any Python programmer.
+An Electrum 2.x encrypted master private key (mpk) is 128 bytes long.
+It contains a 16-byte AES initialization vector, followed by 112 bytes of encrypted mpk data, with the last byte being padding (so 111 bytes of actual mpk data).
+Of these 111 bytes, roughly 18 comprise a header, the next 44 the chaincode, and the remaining 47 a private key.
+The script extracts the 16-byte initialization vector and just the first 16 bytes of mpk data, all of it non-sensitive header information.

+Once decrypted, these 16 characters always begin with the string "xprv", and the remainder are base58 encoded, *btcrecover* can use them alone to check passwords.
+It tries decrypting the bytes with each password, and once the result is what's inspected, it has found the correct password.

+Without access to the rest of your wallet file, it is impossible the decrypted header information could ever lead to a loss of funds.

-### Usage for MultiBit ###
+### Usage for MultiBit Classic ###

 *btcrecover* doesn’t operate directly on MultiBit wallet files, instead it operates on MultiBit private key backup files.
 When you first add a password to your MultiBit wallet, and after that each time you add a new receiving address or change your wallet password, MultiBit creates an encrypted private key backup file in a `key-backup` directory that's near the wallet file.
 These private key backup files are much faster to try passwords against (by a factor of over 1,000), which is why *btcrecover* uses them.
 For the default wallet that is created when MultiBit is first installed, this directory is located here: